gartoks/BlobGame/README.md

 ### Code
 - gartoks
 - Robotino

-## License
-This project is licensed under the GNU GPLv3 License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Contact / Contributing
 If you have questions, please reach out to gartoks or Ixzyl on Discord.